 Contract receivables are recognized in the period the Company performs the agreed upon performance obligations and the Company's right to consideration becomes unconditional.
 Payment terms vary by the type and location of our customer and the goods or services provided.
-Payment terms for amounts invoiced are typically net 30 or 60 days.
 The term between invoicing and when payment is due is not significant.

 A contract asset results when goods or services have been transferred to the customer, but payment is contingent upon a future event, other than the passage of time (i.e. type of unbilled receivable).
 Given the nature of our business from time to time we engage with customers for terms that include minimum guarantees which are contractually paid over a period of time that may extend past one year at a variable rate of payment - based on sales and collections made by the customer from third parties.
 These minimum guarantees are generally collectible via royalty payments at an agreed rate which are collected on a monthly or quarterly basis.
 Contractual arrangements containing minimum guarantees are evaluated on a contract by contract basis for the need for present value treatment.
-As of the financial statement date no arrangements requiring financing treatment have been identified.
+As of the financial statement date no arrangements requiring present value treatment have been identified.

 The Company records deferred revenue (also referred to as contract liabilities under Topic 606) when cash payments are received in advance of our satisfying our performance obligations.
 Our deferred revenue balance primarily relates to advance payments received related to our content distribution rights agreements and our production sponsorship arrangements.
 These contract liabilities are recognized as revenue when the related performance obligations are satisfied.
-No significant changes in the timeframe of the satisfaction of contract liabilities have occurred during the three months ended March 31, 2021.
+No significant changes in the timeframe of the satisfaction of contract liabilities have occurred during the six months ended June 30, 2021.